-Replacing bins and sacks for free is currently costing you, our Council Tax payers, around £38,000 a year.
+Replacing bins and sacks for free was currently costing you, our Council Tax payers, around £38,000 a year.
 Because of further cuts in central government funding, from 1 April 2017 we will be charging for this service.

-There will be new charges for replacement bins from 1 April 2017.
+There will be charges for replacement bins from 1 April 2017.
 These Frequently Asked Questions may help you understand what is happening from 1 April.
 Further down the page are FAQs about changes to black sack deliveries.

 Why have you introduced a charge for replacement waste containers?